- Search The Registry

 - My Account

 *St. Philip's College started classes on this date in 1898.
 This is a public historically black community college in San Antonio, Texas.
 It is accredited by the Southern Association of Colleges and Schools and is part of the Alamo Colleges District.
-The college serves more than 11,000 students in over 70 academic and technical disciplines.
+The college serves over 11,000 students in over 70 academic and technical disciplines.
 It is the westernmost historically black college or university in the United States and is located on the East Side, the historic home of the city's African American community.

 James Steptoe Johnston, a bishop of St. Philip’s Episcopal Church of the West Texas Diocese, founded St. Philip’s Normal and Industrial School to educate and train recently emancipated slaves.
 Opening, the school began as a weekend sewing class for six black girls, taught by Miss Alice G. Cowan, a missionary with the Episcopal Church.
 In 1902, Artemisia Bowden joined the school as an administrator and teacher.
 Miss Bowden served St. Philip’s College for 52 years.
 Under her supervision, the school grew from an industrial school for girls into a high school and, later, a junior college.
 In 1942, the school, retaining the St. Philip’s Junior College name, affiliated with San Antonio College and the San Antonio Independent School District, marking the end of the college’s era as a private institution.